sebastienlambert/juliet-static/personality/content/types/Achiever.md

 title: Achiever
 #title:Entrepreneur
 #type: ESTP
+description: Achievers are energetic thrillseekers who are at their best when putting out fires, whether literal or metaphorical.
+imageurl: img/achiever.jpg
 ---

 Achievers are energetic thrillseekers who are at their best when putting out fires, whether literal or metaphorical.
 They bring a sense of dynamic energy to their interactions with others and the world around them.
 They assess situations quickly and move adeptly to respond to immediate problems with practical solutions.